 - Flat selection priority of the single-person households is determined by age.
 Elderly persons will be given higher priorities;

-- Families having members with disability and families with recommendations by Social Welfare Department may be considered to accord higher priority for flat selection;
+- Families having members with disability and recommendations by Social Welfare Department may be considered to accord higher priority for flat selection;

 - For those who failed in selecting a flat in the exercise, rehousing offer determined by computer ballot will be made from the remaining reserved housing resources after the exercise;